Emacs Lisp

-Emacs Lisp can also function as a scripting language, much like the Unix Bourne shell or Perl, by calling Emacs in batch mode.
+Emacs Lisp can also function as an interpreted scripting language, much like the Unix Bourne shell or Perl, by calling Emacs in batch mode.

 In this way it may be called from the command line or via an executable file, and its editing functions, such as buffers and movement commands are available to the program just as in the normal mode.
 No user interface is presented when Emacs is started in batch mode; it simply executes the passed-in script and exits, displaying any output from the script.

+Emacs Lisp is also termed Elisp, although there are also older, unrelated Lisp dialects with that name.

 Compared to other Lisp dialects

 Emacs Lisp is most closely related to Maclisp, with some later influence from Common Lisp.
 It supports imperative and functional programming methods.
-Richard Stallman chose Lisp as the extension language for his rewrite of Emacs (the original used Text Editor and Corrector (TECO) as its extension language) because of its powerful features, including the ability to treat functions as data.
-Although the Common Lisp standard had yet to be formulated, Scheme existed at the time Stallman was rewriting Gosling Emacs into GNU Emacs.
-He chose not to use it because of its comparatively poor performance on workstations (as opposed to the minicomputers that were Emacs' traditional home), and he wanted to develop a dialect which he thought would be more easily optimized.
+Lisp was the default extension language for Emacs derivatives such as EINE and ZWEI.
+When Richard Stallman forked Gosling Emacs into GNU Emacs, he also chose Lisp as the extension language, because of its powerful features, including the ability to treat functions as data.
+Although the Common Lisp standard had yet to be formulated, Scheme existed at the time, but Stallman chose not to use it because of its comparatively poor performance on workstations (relative to the minicomputers that were Emacs' traditional home), and he wanted to develop a dialect which he thought would be more easily optimized.

 The Lisp dialect used in Emacs differs substantially from the more modern Common Lisp and Scheme dialects used for applications programming.
 A prominent characteristic of Emacs Lisp is in its use of dynamic rather than lexical scope by default.
 That is, a function may reference local variables in the scope it is called from, but not in the scope where it was defined.
 Recently, there has been an ongoing effort to update code to use lexical scoping, for reasons outlined below.